TeamMGE/MicrobialGenomicsCourse/_episodes/07-getting-data.md

 {: .source}

-This file is compressed (gunzipped) as indicated by the extension of ".gz".
+This file is compressed as indicated by the extension of ".gz".
 It means that this file has been compressed using the "gzip" command.

 Extract the file by typing